aws-solutions/qnabot-on-aws/README.md

 ## Architecture Overview

-Deploying this solution with the default parameters builds the following environment in the AWS Cloud.
+Deploying this solution with the default parameters deploys the following components in your AWS account (bordered components are optional).

 ![Architecture](docs/architecture.png)

-Figure 1: QnABot on AWS architecture on AWS
+Figure 1: QnABot on AWS architecture

-The AWS CloudFormation template deploys the following workflows and services:
+The high-level process flow for the solution components deployed with the AWS CloudFormation template is as follows:

-1. The admin deploys the solution into their AWS account, opens the Content Designer UI, and uses [Amazon Cognito](http://aws.amazon.com/cognito/) to authenticate.
+1. The admin deploys the solution into their AWS account, opens the Content Designer UI or [Amazon Lex](https://aws.amazon.com/lex/) web client, and uses [Amazon Cognito](https://aws.amazon.com/cognito/) to authenticate.

 2. After authentication, [Amazon CloudFront](http://aws.amazon.com/cloudfront/) and [Amazon S3](http://aws.amazon.com/s3/) deliver the contents of the Content Designer UI.

 3. The admin configures questions and answers in the Content Designer and the UI sends requests to [Amazon API Gateway](http://aws.amazon.com/api-gateway/) to save the questions and answers.

-4. The `Content Designer` [AWS Lambda](http://aws.amazon.com/lambda/) function saves the input in [Amazon OpenSearch Service](http://aws.amazon.com/opensearch-service/) (successor to Amazon ElasticSearch Service) in a questions bank index.
+4. The `Content Designer` [AWS Lambda](http://aws.amazon.com/lambda/) function saves the input in [Amazon OpenSearch Service](http://aws.amazon.com/opensearch-service/) in a questions bank index.
+If using [text embeddings](docs/semantic_matching_using_LLM_embeddings/README.md), these requests will first pass through a ML model hosted on [Amazon SageMaker](https://aws.amazon.com/sagemaker/) to generate embeddings before being saved into the question bank on OpenSearch.

-5. Users of the chatbot interact with [Amazon Lex](http://aws.amazon.com/lex/) via the web client UI or Amazon Connect.
+5. Users of the chatbot interact with Amazon Lex via the web client UI or [Amazon Connect](https://aws.amazon.com/connect/).

 6. Amazon Lex forwards requests to the `Bot Fulfillment` AWS Lambda function.
-(Users can also send requests to this Lambda function via [Amazon Alexa](https://developer.amazon.com/en-US/alexa) devices).
+Users can also send requests to this Lambda function via [Amazon Alexa](https://developer.amazon.com/en-US/alexa) devices.

-7. The `Bot Fulfillment` AWS Lambda function takes the users input and uses [Amazon Comprehend](http://aws.amazon.com/comprehend/) and [Amazon Translate](http://aws.amazon.com/translate/) (if necessary) to translate non-English requests to English and then looks up the answer in in Amazon OpenSearch Service.
-If Amazon Kendra index is configured and provided at the time of deployment, the Bot Fulfillment function also sends a request to the [Amazon Kendra](http://aws.amazon.com/kendra/) index.
+7. The `Bot Fulfillment` AWS Lambda function takes the users input and uses [Amazon Comprehend](https://aws.amazon.com/comprehend/) and [Amazon Translate](https://aws.amazon.com/translate/) (if necessary) to translate non-English requests to English and then looks up the answer in in Amazon OpenSearch Service.
+If using [text embeddings](docs/semantic_matching_using_LLM_embeddings/README.md), these requests will first pass through a ML model hosted on Amazon SageMaker to generate an embedding to compare with those saved in the question bank on OpenSearch.
+If an [Amazon Kendra](https://aws.amazon.com/kendra/) index is configured, the `Bot Fulfillment` function also sends a request to that index.

 8. User interactions with the `Bot Fulfillment` function generate logs and metrics data, which is sent to [Amazon Kinesis Data Firehose](http://aws.amazon.com/kinesis/data-firehose/) then to Amazon S3 for later data analysis.